-The Post-Baccalaureate Certificate in Radiation Therapy Program is a full-time curriculum that comprises five semesters of intensive study and is equivalent to the junior and senior years of a baccalaureate program.
+The Master of Radiation Therapy Program is a full-time curriculum that comprises six semesters of intensive study.
 Students in the program can expect to be involved in either didactic classes or clinical rotations five days a week, Monday through Friday, for approximately 40 hours.
 Classes and clinical rotations are usually held during normal weekday business hours.
 The program does not offer weekend or online classes.

-From the spring of your junior year, your experiences in the classroom are complemented by hands-on clinical experience in radiation simulation, treatment, and patient care.
-Over the course of four terms, clinical rotations will give you the opportunity to achieve competence and confidence in the treatment of patients with ionizing radiation.
+From the summer of your second year, your experiences in the classroom are complemented by hands-on clinical experience in radiation simulation, treatment, and patient care.
+Over the course of three terms, clinical rotations will give you the opportunity to achieve competence and confidence in the treatment of patients with ionizing radiation.

 Total Program Hours

 - First Year

 - Summer | 13 Credit Hours

 HCS 5308 Human Anatomy | 3 Credit Hours

 HCS 5309 Human Anatomy Lab | 3 Credit Hours

 HCS 5407 Human Physiology | 4 Credit Hours